-113. The Protocol concerning the entry into force of the Agreement between the United Nations and the International Labour Organization, which was adopted by the General Assembly, referenced the undesirability of serious discrepancies in the terms and conditions of employment which could lead to competition in recruitment.
+113. The Protocol concerning the entry into force of the Agreement between the and conditions of employment which could lead to competition in recruitment.
 This demonstrates the intention of the General Assembly that staff members across the common system should have equal rights including in relation to dispute resolution.
 A failure to agree with the ILOAT judgment would lead to staff members at the same level being paid differently depending on the jurisdiction their employer is subject to.